Pintura Highlights: Everything You Need To Know!

 Foiling Curls: 3 Tips To Make Highlights POP!

 Ever spent hours foiling a head of curls only to rinse them out and have the highlights disappear?
 We feel your pain.
 So we tapped curl specialist and 2021 #ONESHOT Natural Texture Winner Christin Brown (@curlfactor) to share her pintura highlights technique.
 What is that you ask?
-Keep scrolling for everything you need to know and click here to purchase Christin’s course on BTC University and receive unlimited access!
+Keep scrolling for everything you need to know and click here to become a BTC-U Member and receive unlimited access to Christin’s course on BTC University!

 What we learned: